 I don't get it.
 I have one (actually I have at least two, maybe more) and I still don't understand why these things were wildly popular.
 Most cameras are only manufactured for a few years; even the big hit cameras rarely run over a decade; yet this thing was made over a quarter-century.

 In 1939 it kind of made sense.
-The Germans had been making 35mm cameras for years (e.g. the Leica and Contax), but the US was still in love with roll film.
+The Germans had been making 35mm cameras for years (e.g. the Leica and Contax), but the US was still dominated by paper-backed roll film.
 Argus decided to try to make their own Leica-copy, which they called the A, followed it with a series of cameras based on it, briefly flirted with the model B, then unleashed the C series in 1938.
-The first two were okay, but the third, the C3 hit like gangbusters.
+The first two were okay, but the third, the C3, hit like gangbusters.

 If you want to see more of this camera, watch a movie called Sky Captain & the World of Tomorrow, because it's the camera that Gwyneth Paltrow uses throughout the movie.